Accounts

 Custom details (fields)

-Custom fields are any other fields you see that are not listed in the above tables.
-Custom fields might be created by administrators.
-If these fields exist, you can populate them as required.
+Custom fields are any fields not listed in the tables above.
+They may be created by administrators, and if they exist, you can populate them as needed.

 Contacts tab

-The Contacts tab displays the contacts associated with the account.
-You can add a new contact or set the primary contact.
-The primary contact is the contact responsible for dealing with your company.
-A link to the primary contact also displays on the Accounts screen.
+The Contacts tab shows all contacts associated with the account.
+You can add new contacts or designate a primary contact, who is responsible for managing interactions with your company.
+A link to the primary contact also appears on the Accounts screen.

 Activities tab